ben-marlin/jframedemo/src/main/README.md

 `frame.setVisible(true);`

 Until this method call, the window is not visible.
 It is common practice to set various options for the window before making it visible.
+We could also have included setVisible(true) inside the constructor instead of here.

 `class DrawingPanel extends JPanel`